ericfortis/aot-fetch-demo/README.md

   UI rendering overhead.
 This is similar to what YouTube does.

-## Option 1 - Overview
+## Option 1 - Preloading
 We’ll discuss four alternatives for this option.
 Three for preloading APIs with [Links](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/link), and fourth one for preloading with `fetch()`.
 Their performance difference is negligible &mdash; they all start right after downloading the HTML document.
 On the other hand, Option 2 has a potential, but slight, advantage because it can initiate the API call before the HTML is sent.
 At any rate, it’s pretty negligible too because these HTML files are like 1.5 kB.
-Also, because requests can reuse the TCP connection, so there’s no handshake overhead.

 #### Without Ahead-of-Time (AOT) fetching
-In this screenshot, we do not use an AOT fetch technique, so you can see that `GET /api/colors` starts only after the SPA is ready.
+In this screenshot, we do not use an AOT fetch technique, so you can see that `GET /api/colors` starts after the SPA is ready.

 ![](./docs/no-aot.png)